cloudcaptainhq/cloudcaptainhq.github.io/getstarted/play.md

 Great.
 Your Play application distribution zip is now available under `target/universal/getstarted-play-1.0.zip`.

-## Fusing a Boxfuse image and running it locally on VirtualBox
+## Fusing a CloudCaptain image and running it locally on VirtualBox

-Now it's time to fuse your application into a Boxfuse image and launch an instance of it on VirtualBox:
+Now it's time to fuse your application into a CloudCaptain image and launch an instance of it on VirtualBox:

 <pre class="console"><span>getstarted-play&gt;</span> boxfuse run</pre>

 This command will run for a few seconds.
-During this time, Boxfuse will find your application, detect its type, generating an image for it and launch it on VirtualBox.
+During this time, CloudCaptain will find your application, detect its type, generating an image for it and launch it on VirtualBox.
 When it completes you should see a message like this:

 <pre class="console"><strong class="success">Successfully started payload in 00:09.407s -> http://127.0.0.1:9000</strong></pre>